JetBrains/intellij-community/plugins/markdown/test/data/folding/multiLineParagraph.md

 <fold text='What is the expected r...sible'>What is the expected result?
-The the layout view should move to the designated place What happens instead?
+The layout view should move to the designated place What happens instead?
 A  "can't find file' error
 Please provide any additional information below.